everaccountable/easy_prefs/README.md

 A simple, safe, and performant preferences library for Rust applications.

 We asked: "What is the simplest possible API to persist a struct in Rust?"
 This is our answer.
-(Oh, and it is also be performant, testable, thread safe, easy to migrate, and should never corrupt your data)
+(Oh, and it is also performant, testable, thread safe, easy to migrate, and should never corrupt your data)

 *This library was created by Ever Accountable – an app that helps people quit compulsive porn use and become the best version of themselves.
 More info at [everaccountable.com](https://everaccountable.com).*